 A little bit about Keaton..

-I was born in October 1996 and ride a Suzuki RM125 motocross bike for the Suzuki GB Youth Team MX.
-I've been riding for the team for 5 years and hope to do well in the BSMA GT Cup Nationals (125cc class) this year.
+I was born in October 1996, ride for Draecon Husqvarna on a 125cc and will ride selected British and European MX Championships this year.
+I previously rode for the Suzuki GB Youth Team MX for five years and was successful in the BSMA GT Cup Nationals (125cc class) last year.

 I realise how important it is to train and race on custom-made machinery.
 If you have equipment (bikes) made to your specification, it enhances your training and performance.
 It also helps prevent injury from using kit not tailored to you.
 Having a qoroz Travel Won, set up to suit me and my style of cycling, is fantastic.
 The other bonus is that it packs away into its own travel case, no bigger than the bike wheels, for when we travel to races (most of the time).
 Because cycling is an important part of my race preparation and training programme, having a bike that packs into such a small case, that I can take with me wherever I go, is truly amazing.
 The crew at qoroz are very easy going and showed a real interest in me and what I'm about.

 Schedule of events:

 Too many to list so please follow me on my website and subscribe to my e-newsletter.top

 I am 25 years old and I grew up in Somerset, starting my cycling life in the town of Taunton.
 It is an aim of mine to shift the boundaries of what is considered 'normal' and to rethink what we are capable of doing and being.
 As well as spending as much time as possible on my bike, I am also completing my PhD for which I am researching the attachment relationships of children living in foster care.
 But aside from that I have cycled across continents, reared orphaned lambs, climbed mountains around the world, pedalled a human powered aeroplane, dived with incredible creatures in the depth of the Red Sea, raced marathons around the world and most recently published a book about one of my cycling adventures.